Thank you for visiting my page.

 HF ATU: MFJ-901B & SG-239 (x2) Smart tuners.

 Antennas (HF): Multiband vertical (3.5, 5, 7, and 10MHz) on the right hand side.
 Multi-band vertical (14, 18,21, 24 and 29MHz) shown on the left hand side below.
 Also a 2m/70cm vertical, and a UHF Slim Jim for 70cms.
 HF and the 2m/70cms ntennas are automatically switched under computer control, they are shown in picture below on a very cloudy day.
-I have worked on a new system of controlling five remotely switched antennas and an auto ATU down the coax.
+I have worked on a new system of controlling five remotely switched antennas and two auto ATUs down the coax.
 The installation has changed a little and still works beautifully.
 Will be adding a 4m vertical and a short 6m dipole to the mast shortly.

 Antennas (VHF/UHF): Slim Jim (70cm), 5-ele beam (70cm) and a half wave dipole for 2m.